chrisworman/task-api/README.md

 ```

 When you are done working with the api, you can stop and remove the containers
 using the `stop` command.
-You can then start the api again with the `start`
+You can start the api again with the `start`
 command.
 ```
-$ ./dev.sh stop
+$ ./dev.sh start
 ```

 ## Development Docker Explanation
 Why are we using a docker container for development instead of relying on more
 common python tools like `virtualenv`?
 Part of the reason is just to try
 something new, but there are other advantages.

-Since the api relies on a
-postgres db, standing-up a dev environment would require the developer to
+* Since the api relies on a postgres db, standing-up a dev environment would
-install, start, and configure a postgres sql database.
-The docker container
+require the developer to install, start, and configure a postgres sql database.
-takes care of this; it contains a configured postgres instance ready to go.
 Since the docker container is isolated from the host machine, existing
 installations of postgres on the host machine do not conflict with the
 requirements of the api.

-The docker container also isolates the python packages
+* The docker container also isolates the python packages required by the api
-required by the api from the host machine; of course this is usually dealt with
+from the host machine; of course this is usually dealt with using `virtualenv`.

-using `virtualenv`.
+* The production deployment of the api uses the same docker image as the
+development environment, which helps with continuous deployment.

 Another note about the development docker setup: the repo folder is mounted as
 a volume in the container.
 This allows the developer to use their favorite